syncfusion-content/maui-docs/MAUI/Busy-Indicator/Getting-Started.md

 SfBusyIndicator provide some predefined animation types like Cupertino, LinearMaterial, CircularMaterial.
 User can select any one of the animation types using `AnimationType` property.

-Following example depicts the Cupertino type animation for SfBusyIndicator.
+Following example depicts the CircularMaterial type animation for SfBusyIndicator.

 {% tabs %}